From Newborn Sleep Patterns towards Healthy Sleep Habits

 Her natural infant sleep patterns reinforce these food needs:

-Baby will wake up
+Baby will

-because she needs food, just long enough for feeding, a
+, just long enough for feeding, a

 burp and a diaper